-214. In accordance with section 2 of the Ordinance, where a transfer of funds is not made from an account and the PSP is seeking to make a transfer in excess of €1,000 in a single transaction or in a linked series of transactions which are together in excess of
+215. In accordance with section 2 of the Ordinance, where a transfer of funds is not made from an account and the PSP is seeking to make a transfer in excess of €1,000 in a single transaction or in a linked series of transactions which are together in excess of

-- 215. Where the transfer is at or below the €1,000 threshold then customer identification information on the payer must be obtained and recorded but it is not necessary to verify the customer information. - 216.
+- €1,000, it must obtain customer identification information on the payer and verify and record that information. - 216.
+Where the transfer is at or below the €1,000 threshold then customer identification information on the payer must be obtained and recorded but it is not necessary to verify the customer information. - 217.
 Where the transfer is being made to a PSP in the British Islands, the transfer must, in accordance with section 3(1) of the Ordinance, include a unique identifier (which can trace a transaction back to the customer).
-If further information, for example, the name and address of the payer is requested by the PSP of the payee, such information must be provided within three working days of the receipt of a request for such information. - 217.
-Where the transfer is being made to a PSP in any other country or territory, section2 of the Ordinance requires such transfers to include the following customer identification information (complete information): - the name of the payer; - a unique identifier (which can trace a transaction back to the customer); and - the payer's address (residential or postal) which may be substituted with his date and place of birth (where relevant), his customer identification number or national identity number. - 218.
+If further information, for example, the name and address of the payer is requested by the PSP of the payee, such information must be provided within three working days of the receipt of a request for such information. - 218.
+Where the transfer is being made to a PSP in any other country or territory, section 2 of the Ordinance requires such transfers to include the following customer identification information (complete information): - the name of the payer; - a unique identifier (which can trace a transaction back to the customer); and - the payer's address (residential or postal) which may be substituted with his date and place of birth (where relevant), his customer identification number or national identity number. - 219.
 A customer identification number may be an internal reference number that is created by a PSP which uniquely identifies a payer (rather than an account that is operated for a payer), and which will continue throughout a business relationship, or it may be a number that is contained within an official document.